CMSTrackerDPG/TkMapsCronjob/README.md

 9) Eventually import (or clean) the cache

-Cache is stored in cache_Express.txt and _Prompt.txt files
+Cache is stored in these files: cache_Express.txt and _Prompt.txt

 10) Test execution
 ```